dpetersonVT23/Duty-Scheduler/README.md

 **Version:** V1.4 01-04-2022

-V1.1 - Partnerships Added - program prioritizes matching you with new RAs
+V1.1 - Partnerships Added - program prioritizes matching you with new staff members

 V1.2 - Custom number of staff for weekdays/weekends